 Step 4: Track spending daily using the printable template

-Once your plan is in place, use the printable planner to record actual spending day by day.
-This habit improves awareness and keeps you accountable.
+Once your plan is in place, use the printable planner, or download a free printable budget planner PDF, to record actual spending day by day.

 - A daily tracker section might include columns for date, item, category, and amount.